MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

 4. Click **Pack extension** and go to the directory for the extension source.

    > [!IMPORTANT]
    > Use the same PEM file that was generated and saved the first time the CRX file was created.
-If you don't use the same PEM file the app ID of the extension will change.
+If you don't use the same PEM file the app ID of the extension will change and the update will be treated as a new extension.

 5. Drag and drop the CRX file into the extensions window and verify that it loads.
 6. Test the updated extension.